Implementation of the Real Property Tax Incentive Program Which Replaces the J-51 Program

 J-51-Reform-Program-Certified-Proposed-Rules.pdf

-The proposed rules implement the real property tax abatement program enacted by Real Property Tax Law Section 489(21) and NYC Administrative Code Section 11-243.2.
+The adopted rules implement the real property tax abatement program, established by Real Property Tax Law Section 489(21) and NYC Administrative Code Section 11-243.2, known as the J-51 Reform Program.

 Comments are now closed.